karpetrosyan/aioreq/README.md

-**Aioreq** is a low-level asynchronous HTTP client library for Python.
+**Aioreq** is a low level asynchronous HTTP client library for Python.
 It's built on top of non-blocking TCP sockets.

 [mygit]: https://github.com/karosis88/aioreq